ucsb-cs56/w20/_lab/lab08.md

 * If it does not, as team, lead by your mentor, add clear acceptance criteria to the story.

 The process of adding clear acceptance criteria to stories is sometimes called "Grooming".

-Time box this:

-# Step 4: Get app running on localhost (:30 to :50)

-In order to be able to work with this app, you need to be able to get it running on localhost.

-Find the repo for your teams project, and clone it.
-Configure it for OAuth on localhost.

-Run `mvn spring-boot:run` and explore the app.
-Ask your mentor for help with understanding the current features.

 # Step 5:  Record your observations (after lab).